-The following information is extracted from the EPA "industry guidance fact sheet" Pesticides Notification - Owners, Strata Managers and Property Managers.
+The following information is an extract from that "fact sheet".

 For what kinds of pest treatments do I need to provide notice to residents?

 Under the Pesticides Regulation 2009 (the Regulation), you need to provide residents with at least 5 working days notice when you organise a pest management technician to treat the common areas of multiple occupancy residential complexes.
 Common areas include pathways, gardens, lawns, foyers, hallways, share laundries, car parks, roof cavities and sub-floor areas.